 Is there a relationship between monotheism and proselytizing?
 Hinduism and Buddhism usually avoid proselytizing and believe there is more than one true way (Hare Krishna's are an exception).
 Judaism does as well.
 However, both Christianity and Islam believe there to be only one true way and place great emphasis on winning converts.
 It seems like an easy step to go from the self-confidence and immutability that is inherent in monotheism, to believing that other religions are incorrect, and thus believing in the necessity of proselytizing.
 Is this true?
 If monotheism tends towards proselytizing, then this would seem to be the key answer to the original question.
 Historically, most religions are polytheistic and most religions do not proselytize.
 However, the two largest religions worldwide run counter to this trend: both are monotheistic and proselytize.

 In conclusion, I think the reason for the ultimate success of monotheism is likely related to its inability to be assimilated into other religions, its tendency to believe that other religions are incorrect, and its tendency to lead to proselytizing.
 (This is similar to evolutionary biology: genes spread that assist individuals in a) surviving to adulthood, and b) procreating.
-Dawkins would call monotheism a successful "meme.")
+Richard Dawkins would call monotheism a successful "meme.")
 In addition, it was incidentally helpful that the Roman Empire conquered Jewish territory, allowing an attractive and accessible offshoot of Judaism to spread throughout the empire, an empire that would be a major foundation for European and ultimately global culture.

 I'm very interested to hear your thoughts.
 Please leave a comment.